automation-study-material/automation-testing/docs/index.md

-# Welcome to JavaScript & Playwright with java Docs
+# Welcome to SDET Docs.

 This documentation site contains tutorials, examples, and references for JavaScript concepts and Playwright automation with java.